javajawa/DoCitten/readme.md

 Compiling
 ---------

-First, make sure that the submodule is initialised.
+First, make sure that the submodules are initialised.
 This can be done be cloning with --recursive, or initialising/updating the sub-repo with:

-    git submodule update --init lib/irc
+    git submodule update --init --recursive

 The project can be make from the command line using make